Antiquarian delvings on the Ness

 Evidence for earlier excavations at the Ness – probably in the early 1880s – has come to light in a handwritten note from the papers, manuscripts and notebooks kept by James Walls Cursiter.

-The original written script, which refers to the “mound near the Brig of Brodgar” – now part of the Ness of Brodgar excavation site and the location of Trench T – was passed to Orcadian archaeologist Chris Gee after being found in an old leather case in the former home of his great-great grandmother.
+The written script, which refers to the “mound near the Brig of Brodgar” – which was part of the Ness of Brodgar excavation site and the location of Trench T – was passed to Orcadian archaeologist Chris Gee after being found in an old leather case in the former home of his great-great grandmother.

 This particular fragment was in a batch of written papers on The Antiquities of Stenness, which was possibly the draft for a future publication.